AMReX-Astro/mini-Castro/README.md

 bug in CUDA 8, which is fixed in CUDA 9.
 To work around this problem, compile the code with CUDA 8, but before running, swap the CUDA 8 module with CUDA 9.
 Now the code should run with `nvprof`.

+## Running StarLord on a single GPU

+On summitdev, first request a job.
+The following `bsub` command requests an interactive job for 30 minutes on one node.

+`bsub -P [project ID] -XF -nnodes 1 -W 30 -Is $SHELL`

+Then launch StarLord using a `jsrun` command similar to the following:

+`jsrun -n 1 -a 1 -g 1 ./Castro3d.pgi.CUDA.ex inputs.64`

+## Running StarLord on multiple GPUs on a single node

+First build StarLord with MPI support by building using the following command:

+`make -j USE_MPI=TRUE`

+Then to run on 4 GPUs on a single node, use the `bsub` command above with the following `jsrun` command:

+`jsrun -n 4 -a 1 -g 1 ./Castro3d.pgi.MPI.CUDA.ex inputs.256`

+## Running StarLord on multiple GPUs on multiple nodes

+Build StarLord with MPI support as above.

+Request multiple nodes using the `-nnodes` option to `bsub`.

+For 1 MPI task per GPU, and e.g. 4 nodes with 4 GPUs per node, launch StarLord via a jsrun command like:

+`jsrun -n 16 -a 1 -g 1 -r 4 ./Castro3d.pgi.MPI.CUDA.ex inputs.256`

+Where the '-r' option specifies the number of 1 MPI task/1 GPU pairings (i.e. resource sets) per node.